Key Takeaways:

 2. Breed: Choose the food that fits your dog's size and type.
 Smaller dogs, such as toy poodles, need different food than larger dogs like Labradors.
 When selecting weight-loss dog food, consider the recommended amounts and types based on your pet's size.
 Certain breeds, like labradors, beagles, and basset hounds, are more prone to gaining weight, so it's crucial to be extra cautious with their diet to keep them healthy.
 Consider your dog's specific needs and consult your vet for personalized advice.

-3. Food Label: When looking for dog food to help your pup lose weight, check for labels that say "weight management" or "weight control."
-These foods have fewer calories than the regular kind your dog eats.
+3. Food Label: When looking for dog food to help your pup lose weight, check that the label contains only wholefood ingredients and recognisable ingredients like chicken, lamb, eggs, veggies, etc. These foods have fewer calories than the regular kind your dog eats.
 It's like choosing a salad instead of pizza for yourself.
 These foods have more fiber, making your dog feel full without overeating.
 They're also designed to ensure your dog gets all the essential nutrients.
 It's crucial to know that some dogs might need exceptional weight-loss food that you can only get with a prescription from the vet.
 These foods are made for weight loss and tailored to your dog's health needs.
 Always listen to your vet's advice for the best results.
+BLEP's weight-management-friendly recipes, too, contain lean sections of highly-digestible meat like chicken breast, low calorie, high fibre carbs like carrots, spinach, etc., and zero fillers.

 Advantages of weight loss dog foods